fredcy/tzchat-web/content/pages/tzchat.md

 For a list of some popular Tezos rooms, visit the [home/directory page](https://riot.tzchat.org/#/home) and click `View Rooms`.

-[^1]: The matrix.org servers are overloaded because they are the default for Matrix/Riot users and are provided for free by New Vector who do a heroic job in providing and maintaining the free service.
+[^1]: The matrix.org servers are overloaded because they are the default for new Matrix/Riot users and are provided for free by New Vector who do a heroic job in providing and maintaining the free service.